madprime/madprime.github.io/_posts/2019-10-17-personal-data-and-the-threat-of-social-media.md

 ### What's the problem?

 As I suggested above, I think it's "social media".
-I think Jessikka Aro showed Twitter is also a threat.
+I think the experiences of the third panelist, Jessikka Aro, showed Twitter is also a threat.
 (Not Google, Apple, Amazon, Netflix, or Microsoft.)

 ### …and what do we do?

-First: it's important to just get this far, to think the real problem might be something else.
+First: it's important to just get this far, to think the real problem might not be about "privacy".
+(Not in any way we can effectively legislate, because illegal entities will ignore the law.)
+That it might be something else.

-Next I'm going to admit: this is scary and I don't have an easy answer.
-(But as a technologist I do think an answer can be found – even if it's as radical as banning social media.)

-I think somehow social media has weaponized communications, it's destroying us, and I don't know exactly how to fix that without dismantling social media itself.
+Social media has weaponized communications.
+It's destroying us, and I don't know exactly how to fix that without dismantling social media itself.
+But I know where I'd start.

-But I know where I'd start: I'd push for studying the problem, proactively.
+I'd push for studying the problem, proactively.
 I'd start collecting ideas.
 (Could the platform create technical limits that limit how quickly content spreads, and would that help?
 Can we get better at detecting bad actors in the system with AI/ML?)

 Michelle Meyer made an important point when she [advocated for companies to do experiments, to do research](https://www.nytimes.com/2015/06/21/opinion/sunday/please-corporations-experiment-on-us.html).
 The deployment of these technologies without studying their effects on people is worse – reckless – it has the potential for much greater harm.